Concrete block and poured concrete are the most popular construction methods in the Turks and Caicos.

 The Turks and Caicos is home to several architectural and design firms, many of which have been operating for decades.
-Due to the expanding tourism and luxury residential development, most architects and structural engineers are based on the island of Providenciales.
+Due to the expanding tourism and luxury residential development market, most architects and structural engineers are based on the island of Providenciales.

 After the construction stage is begun, engineers may also be able to monitor and inspect the progress to ensure that the plans and building code are followed.